Harmodius and Aristogeiton (sculpture): History

-A first version that was commissioned from the sculptor Antenor after the establishment of Athenian democracy and erected in the Agora was stolen by the Persians when they occupied Athens in 480 during the Persian Wars and removed to Susa.
+A first version, commissioned from the sculptor Antenor following the establishment of Athenian democracy and erected in the Agora of Athens, was taken by the Persians during their occupation of the city in 480 BC and removed to Susa during the Greco-Persian Wars.
 Though it was returned to Athens by Alexander the Great (according to Alexander's historian Arrian) or by Seleucus I (according to the Roman writer Valerius Maximus), or again by Antiochus according to Pausanias (1.8.5), it never attracted copyists and is now lost.

-To replace the stolen first version, the Athenians commissioned Kritios and Nesiotes to produce a new statue, which was set up in 477/76 BC, according to the inscribed Parian Chronicle.
+To replace the stolen original version, the Athenians commissioned Kritios and Nesiotes to produce a new statue, which was set up in 477/76 BC, according to the inscribed Parian Chronicle.
 Both pairs stood side-by-side in the Agora as late as the 2nd century AD when Pausanias noted them there.
 The pair by Kritios and Nesiotes too are now lost, but unlike Antenor's they were extensively copied in Hellenistic and Roman times.
 The best surviving of those copies may be seen in the National Archaeological Museum in Naples.